cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 include an Appendix, although they should check to make sure the errors in equations (A1) and (A2) did not spill over to their codes.

 The equations have been amended (a *z* was missing in the numerator of the first term in the brackets).
 The mistake is not found in the code.
 This fixes the unit problem mentioned.
-Although we reproduce the equations from Liu and Zoback [1992], we reproduce them here for reference, and because we actually only reproduce the right-hand sides of the equations from that reference, but we use different terms on the left-hand sides.
-(These equations are essentially definitions, so there is no algebra or other operators on the left-hand sides).
-The elastic coefficients
+We reproduce the equations from Liu and Zoback [1992] here for completeness.
+Since we define these equations using different notation, we beleive that if we just referred to Liu and Zoback [1992] there might be some confusion for readers trying to reproduce our results.
+We thank the reviewer for catching the typo in equations (A1) and (A2).

 **CAp3**